Pérez keeps rolling after liner off leg, Rangers beat Rays | Federal News Network

 Corey Seager homered for Texas’ first hit in the fourth inning, with Adolis García adding a two-run shot two batters later as the Rangers won for the first sixth time in seven games and reached .500 (24-24) for the first time this season.

 Pérez needed a few minutes to recover after Taylor Walls’ scorching infield single in the second.
-The left-hander stayed in, got Vidal Bruján to fly out with two runners on and pitched five perfect innings from there.
+He stayed in, got Vidal Bruján to fly out on the next pitch with two runners on and pitched five perfect innings from there.

 John King pitched a perfect eighth inning, and Joe Barlow did the same in the ninth for his ninth save as the Rangers retired the final 22 batters.